• Meeting AP CSP College Board Requirements

 Boss Battle & PvP

-• Algorithm: Boss AI uses distance formula Math.hypot(dx,dy) for chase pattern
+• Algorithm: Boss AI uses distance formula Math.hypot(dx,dy) for chase pattern; server-side safe spawn uses random sampling with grid fallback (allocate_boss_spawn)

-• Iteration: requestAnimationFrame game loop at 60fps; bullet array updates
+• Iteration: requestAnimationFrame game loop at 60fps; bullet array updates; powerup spawn loop with POWERUP_SPAWN_INTERVAL rate limiting

 Ethan — AP CSP Alignment